Gifford S. Robinson

-Gifford S. Robinson (May 28, 1843 – May 28, 1936) was an American jurist and politician.
+Gifford Simeon Robinson (May 28, 1843 – May 28, 1936) was an American jurist and politician.
 He was a justice of the Iowa Supreme Court from January 1, 1888, to December 31, 1899, appointed from Buena Vista County.

 Biography

 Gifford S. Robinson was born in Tremont, Illinois on May 28, 1843.
 He was educated at Illinois State Normal University and the Washington University School of Law in St. Louis.

 During the Civil War, he enlisted with the 115th Illinois Infantry Regiment and fought in the battles of Franklin and Chickamauga.
 He was wounded in the latter, and was discharged.
 He moved to Iowa to practice law in 1870.

 Political career

-Robinson was elected mayor of Storm Lake, Iowa, after which he won a seat in the state House of Representatives in 1875 and the state Senate in 1881.
+Robinson was elected mayor of Storm Lake, Iowa, after which he won a seat in the Iowa House in 1875 and the Iowa Senate in 1881.

-He was elected to the state Supreme Court, serving from 1888 to 1899, and was chief justice for the 1892 session.
+He was elected to the Iowa Supreme Court, serving from 1888 to 1899, and was chief justice for the 1892 session.